canonical/checkbox/checkbox-ng/docs/slave-daemon.rst

 Master connects but I'm seeing wrong test plans
 -----------------------------------------------

-There is a chance that you have to services running that compete to listen on the default port.
+There is a chance that you have two services running that compete to listen on the default port.

 Try listing statuses of all Checkbox Slave services and make sure only one is